-• C. this argument goes back thousands of years
+This argument goes back thousands of years

 - 1. Plato's argument that the order and harmony we see in the world could only come from a mind - 2.
-Aristotles principle that natural objects are to be explained in terms of final causes or purposes just like human-made objects - 3.
+Aristotle's principle that natural objects are to be explained in terms of final causes or purposes just like human-made objects - 3.
 Galen argues that human body must have been divinely planned - 4.
 In India, in about the 10th century, - a. the Hindu scholar Uduyana defended a version of the design argument in his book, the Kusumanjali - b.
-Ramanuja criticized this work, arguing that God did not create the world the way a human being makes a pot or basket - 5. and in Europe, in the 12th century, by Saint Thomas Aguinas
+Ramanuja criticized this work, arguing that God did not create the world the way a human being makes a pot or basket